Reviews

 • Built-in media player for streaming music and video

-Pros: Best long-term value — breaks even in ~3 years · Cross-cloud import is a unique feature · Top upload speed
+Pros: Best long-term value — breaks even in ~3 years · Cross-cloud import is genuinely useful · Top upload speeds

-Cons: Zero-knowledge encryption costs extra (not included by default) · Lifetime plans carry company-closure risk
+Cons: Zero-knowledge encryption costs extra · Lifetime plans carry company-closure risk

-Best for: Long-term users who hate subscription fees and will use cloud storage for 4+ years.
+Best for: Long-term users who hate subscription fees and will use cloud storage for four-plus years.

 Sync.com is built on one principle: only you can access your data.
-Zero-knowledge encryption means the company never holds your encryption key.
-It’s GDPR and PIPEDA compliant, supports unlimited file sizes, and works well for both individuals and small teams who need genuine privacy with collaboration features included.
-Upload speeds are below average, but the privacy trade-off is worth it for the right use case.
+Zero-knowledge encryption means the company never holds your key.
+It's GDPR and PIPEDA compliant, supports unlimited file sizes, and works well for individuals and small teams who need genuine privacy with collaboration features included.
+Upload speeds run below average — the trade-off for encrypting everything on-device — but for the right use case it's worth it.

 What it's great at: